mikeizbicki/typeparams/README.md

 <img src="http://izbicki.me/public/cs/github/supercomp-lebesgue2.png"/>
 </p>

 The green values are the run times of the `lp_distance` function where `p` is specified using `Static`; the red for when `p` is specified using `RunTime`; and the blue for hand-optimized routines.
 Hashed columns indicate the test was run with the `Numeric.FastMath` import.
 All code was compiled using llvm and the optimization flags: `-optlo -O3 -optlo -enable-unsafe-fp-math`.
-Notice that there are some cases where the fast-math library is able to perform optimizations that llvm's unsafe-fp-math flag cannot.
+Notice that there are some cases where the fast-math library is able to perform optimizations that llvm's `-enable-unsafe-fp-math` flag cannot.

 By using the generic `lp_distance` function, we get all the speed advantages of hand-optimized code, but we still have the flexibility of having users enter whatever `p` value they want to compute.
 We also avoid the need to manually write many hand-tuned distance functions.

-##Conclusion
+##Thoughts for the road

 It is popular to think of these type level configurations as "light weight dependent types."
 The traditional use for dependent types is to make programs safer... but maybe they can make our programs faster too!?
 Exploring both of these possibilities is the goal of `typeparams` library.